online-ml/beaver/README.md

 Beaver is...

-✨ **The whole package** ■ it's a framework to develop, deploy, and maintain machine learning models.
+✨ *The whole package* • it's a framework to develop, deploy, and maintain machine learning models.
 Including feature engineering.

 🍥 **Online-first** • it is designed for online machine learning models, while also supporting batch models.